jmcoder1/filtr-chrome-extension/README.md

 * Don't just limit it to the dashboard?

-Premium users??
+Premium users:

+* Not limited to filtering to 3 post types
 * Can select specific blogs to have special permissions

 e.g.

-* blog x doesn't have their posts filtered at all because I like them and I can rely on them not to post shit pics/videos
+- blog x doesn't have their posts filtered at all because I like them and I can rely on them not to post shit pics/videos

-* always filter blog x's videos because they suck or always filter their quotes because they are too edgy
+- always filter blog x's videos because they suck or always filter their quotes because they are too edgy

 * have a bin so users can see posts they have missed - ones that have been filtered